Vaginal Fistula - Topic Overview

 A vaginal fistula is painless.
 But a fistula lets urine or feces

 pass into your vagina.
 This is called incontinence.
-And it causes embarrassing
+And it can cause

 soiling problems that you cannot control.